ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 <p style="text-align: center;">#</p>

 With dust and wind from the oncoming storm whipping at their backs, Antoni and Enoch cross the parking lot and enter the store.
 The metal door is missing its pane of glass, and as Antoni swings it open, it pops off its hinges and slams on the debris-strewn tile floor.
 Antoni accidentally kicks a bell, which jingles as it tumbles into an aisle of shelving that has fallen under the weight of time, like everything else.

 Servos in Enoch’s neck whir as he scans the interior.
-Dust has coated everything like a grayish   -brown snow.
+Dust has coated everything like a grayish-brown snow.
 A breeze whips and whistles over the jagged teeth of the front display window.
 Daylight touches a long counter, and beyond, the store is bathed in darkness.

 “Hello?”
 Antoni says, but nothing responds.